 Heather has lived in Fort Collins since 1985.
 She has both an Accounting degree and an MBA.
 Outside of the yoga studio Heather focuses on spending time with her family and friends, continuing her education on all facets of yoga, and preparing creative flows for her MainStream classes.

 Kristen primarily teaches Vinyasa yoga., although also trained in gentle, hot yoga (Bikram style), and yoga with weights.
 Kristen has come to appreciate and identify with Vinyasa in particular due to the connection of breath with movement of the body.
 Her strengths as an instructor include being able to teach a variety of asanas (poses) with in one class, offering different layers for different levels of practice and never making yoga appear intimidating.
-After undergoing major injury and surgery herself , Kristen has used the power of yoga to help heal and rehabilitate.
 In her teaching process, she places emphasis on making yoga ones own and encouraging individuals to take their practice to a level in which they feel comfortable and safe, yet challenged.

 After years of spine and hip pain caused by various athletic pursuits, Lindsay discovered hot yoga in California during college and was stunned by the transformation in her body.
 Since then, she's maintained a love for the tranquility and challenge of a regular yoga practice, especially as a counter-balance to a demanding consulting/coaching career.
 Lindsay never imagined herself as a yoga teacher, but couldn't be more thankful for the experience of becoming one and how it has enriched her life.
 She enjoys the experience of connecting with people new to yoga and skeptical about its fit for them, and helping them to find an experience with yoga that keeps them coming back to the mat.
-She also loves working one-on-one with students seeking to apply yoga as medicine for physical, emotional, and spiritual healing.
+She also loves working one-on-one with students seeking to apply yoga as medicine for physical, emotional, and spiritual healing and with teachers that want to deepen their understanding of how to apply principles of anatomy in their classes.
 Lindsay received her 200 Hour teaching certification in June 2011 and is registered with Yoga Alliance.
-She is working towards her 500 Hour teaching certification in Yoga Medicine with Tiffany Cruikshank, which she expects to complete in late 2015.
+She is working towards her 500 Hour teaching certification in Yoga Medicine with Tiffany Cruikshank, which she expects to complete in late 2017.

 Toni took her first yoga class in 2004, but it wasn’t until 2007 when she was burned out from graduate school that Toni became hooked on yoga.
 She walked into a yoga class after a stressful week and realized that it was the perfect balancing and energizing complement to her daily life.
 She graciously attributes her yoga practice to completing her Master’s degree, following her gut as she made decisions about her career and, ultimately, becoming a yoga instructor.
 Toni completed her 200-hour teacher certification at CorePower Yoga and feels so fortunate to be a yoga teacher.
 She particularly enjoys the supportive community of teachers and students and appreciates the honor of sharing her students’ energy.

 In addition to teaching yoga, Toni spends her time away from the studio working as an Academic Advisor for the College of Business at CSU where she supports students as they move through their academic careers.
-She loves the Colorado lifestyle, spending much of her free time hiking, skiing, climbing, and being with her husband, Dan, daughter Josie, and dog, Sunny.
+She loves the Colorado lifestyle, spending much of her free time hiking, skiing, climbing, and being with her husband, Dan, daughters Josie and Cecily, and dog, Sunny.